opencyber-space/MemoryGr.id/docs/creation-in-memory.md

 ## Endpoint: `POST /global/framedb/instances`

-Provisions a new FrameDB memory instance on the specified Kubernetes cluster and records the instance in the global registry.
+Provisions a new MemoryGrid memory instance on the specified Kubernetes cluster and records the instance in the global registry.

 ### Request